LBCamden/lbcamden-frontend/README.md

 ### How to package up for release
 To build the package ahead of release, use `npm run build`.
 This script collects and parses the files required for each component, and bundles up the supporting CSS and JS files.
 The output of this command is placed in the `/package` directory which is included in the repository.

 Once built, use `npm run test:build` to verify the output matches the required format.
+You should also run the visual regression tests against your changes prior to releasing an update.

 ### How to release
-To publish an update LBCamden package, use `npm run release`.
+To publish an update LBCamden package, use `npm run release` when checked into the `main` branch.

 You will need to be authenticated into npm, and be part of the LBCamden organisation.

 ## Example pages and patterns